 - I feel needy.

-- I was told by others that I am “too sensitive” and “to stop being so sensitive!”
+- Others told me that I am “too sensitive” and “to stop being so sensitive!”

 How I feel deep within myself: